 Walk though Cypress Tree Tunnel at Point Reyes

 The Point Reyes Tree Tunnel made onto the California Magical Tree Tunnel list for ten years in a row, which is not surprising.
-The tunnel is formed by the Monterey Cypress trees (Cupressus macrocarp) and thus you have a very good chance to photograph it all year around (evergreen trees do not shed the needles with the seasonal change).
+The tunnel is formed by the Monterey Cypress trees (Cupressus macrocarp).
+You have a very good chance to photograph the tree tunnel all year round.
+Evergreen trees do not shed the needles with the seasonal change.

 Best guide to Point Reyes National Seashore